prahahackers24/scaffold/README.md

 ### Eigenlayer - Best use of EigenLayer AVS

+We created our own Eigenlayer AVS.

+Also we fixed a bug in the Hello World repo, which caused issues when executing the make commands.
+After the hackathon we will submit a PR to the repo for this.

 ### Uniswap Foundation - Hook Features

 ### The Graph - Best New Subgraph

-## Linea - Build any dapp on Linea
+### Linea - Build any dapp on Linea

-## Mantle - Best DeFi project
+### Mantle - Best DeFi project

-## Optimism - Prototype a Superchain Superpower
+### Optimism - Prototype a Superchain Superpower

-## Polygon - Launch a Creative MVP on Polygon Cardona
+### Polygon - Launch a Creative MVP on Polygon Cardona

-## Zircuit - Best Hackathon Project on Zircuit
+### Zircuit - Best Hackathon Project on Zircuit

 ## Next steps